Jump to Charts and buoys; Local Knowledge; My trips.

 Shortcut over East Hoyle Bank coming to/from the Mersey

-Note 2017 report contains some waypoints that I find useful.
+Note 2017 and 2018 reports contain some waypoints that I find useful.

 A record of the depth and track of most of my voyages since 2013 is available from teamSurv .